 There was a time you could get away with providing text-only content on your website.
 Today, pictures are not only worth a thousand words, they can also increase traffic and income.
 Graphics attract readers and add appeal to your website and social media posts.
 The problem is getting high quality photos at an affordable price.

 Bing is a search engine, and like Google, you can use it to search images.
 The problem with using a search engine to find images is locating those that you can use without copyright infringement.
 Bing helps with this by allowing you to filter for images that are free to use.
-Use your image keyword to search Bing, then select Images from the top menu of your results.
-Just above the images, you'll see a menu where you can select image size and other attributes including License.
+Use your image keyword to search Bing, select Images from the top menu of your results.
+Then click on Filter in the right corner to get the menu where you can select image size and other attributes including License (appears under the image menu).
 Select the License option and you'll get a drop down menu where you can choose from several free options.

-Canva not only offers free and paid graphics, but also, an online editing service so you can create blog and social media graphics, book covers, and more.
+Canva not only offers free and paid graphics, but also, an online editing service so you can create blog and social media graphics, book covers, printable materials such as business cards and brochures, and more.
 If you don't like Canva's graphic options, you can upload your own.
-Canva's Design School has a list of 74 other free stock photo sites to help you find the right photo.

 You can visit Flickr’s creative common information page for details and photos.